DoulaLabor Support + Companion

 To start, we do an interview to get to know each other.
 I want you to be totally comfortable with having me in your birthing space.
 I take that honor very seriously.
 Then I answer all of your and your partner’s questions.
 Then you’ll have time to decide if you want me to be a part of your birth team.

 If you hire me, I offer 24/7 phone/email support throughout your pregnancy.
-We’ll meet two times during your pregnancy to discuss what you hope to have occur in your baby’s birth and then prepare for that and make plans.
+We’ll meet two or three times during your pregnancy to discuss what you hope to have occur in your baby’s birth and then prepare for that and make plans.
 I empower you by helping you get the evidence-based information and resources you need to make informed decisions about your baby’s birth.

 I’ll be on call for your birth starting two weeks before your estimated due date until the baby is in your arms.
 So that’s up to a month of coverage!